 How will pay gap reporting affect your reputation?

-Research from two years ago indicated that two-thirds of women believed there was a gender pay gap in their organisation.
+Research from three years ago indicated that two-thirds of women believed there was a gender pay gap in their organisation.
 It turns out that was an underestimate.
-Figures released on the Government Pay Portal in April 2018 showed that actually 78% of firms have a gender pay gap, meaning on average women are paid less than men.
+Figures released on the Government Pay Portal in April 2018 showed that 78% of firms had a gender pay gap, meaning on average women are paid less than men.
 Today, we await the publication of a new set of data, eagerly awaiting to hear about the progress being made to close the gap…

 Since regulations were laid before Parliament in early 2017, pay gap reporting has become compulsory for companies with more than 250 employees.
 A lot was learned in the first year of reporting and we've sought to capture those lessons in our latest blogs below.
 In many organisations HR and legal teams led the compliance projects, so some communications teams have not yet been able to track the implications for their organisation's reputation and brand.